axieinfinity/ronin-documentation/docs/node-operators/setup/generate-keys.md

 ## Generate BLS keys

-You can generate an ECDSA key pair using the Ronin CLI or your node's Docker image.
+You can generate a BLS key pair using the Ronin CLI or your node's Docker image.

 ### Generate using the CLI